Kelsey DiClaudio

-Kelsey DiClaudio (born July 22, 1997) is an athlete who participates in women's ice sledge hockey.
+Kelsey DiClaudio (born July 22, 1997) is an American athlete who participates in women's ice sledge hockey.
 A member of the United States women's national ice sledge hockey team, she competed in the first-ever IPC Ice Sledge Hockey Women's International Cup in 2014.
 Prior to competing with the national women's team, DiClaudio competed with men on the Pittsburgh Mighty Penguins.

+Early life

+DiClaudio was born on July 22, 1997, with tethered spinal cord syndrome.
+She had five tethered cord release surgeries to relieve pain in her back.

+DiClaudio began playing ice sledge hockey aged 8.

 Playing career

 During October 2010, DiClaudio and the Pittsburgh Penguins men's ice sledge hockey team participated in the semi-finals of the first annual USA Hockey Sled Classic in 2010.

-Of note, DiClaudio was in attendance at the Women's Sports Foundation's 35th Annual Salute to Women In Sports awards.
+DiClaudio was in attendance at the Women's Sports Foundation's 35th Annual Salute to Women In Sports awards.
 The event took place in New York City on October 15, 2014.

+During the 2024 Sled Classic, DiClaudio seven goals and nine assists.

 U.S. Women's National Sled Hockey Team

 Competing at the IPC Ice Sledge Hockey Women's International Cup from November 7–9, 2014 in Brampton, Ontario, Canada, DiClaudio helped the United States to the gold medal.
 Playing against Canada in the final, DiClaudio contributed with four goals and one assist in the 5–1 victory DiClaudio would contribute 23 points (16 goals, 7 assists) at the event.